Dell EMC Isilon

-Dell EMC Isilon is a scale out network-attached storage platform offered by Dell EMC for high-volume storage, backup and archiving of unstructured data.
+Isilon (currently PowerScale) is a scale out network-attached storage platform offered by Dell EMC for high-volume storage, backup and archiving of unstructured data.
 It provides a cluster-based storage array based on industry standard hardware, and is scalable to 50 petabytes in a single filesystem using its FreeBSD-derived OneFS file system.

 An Isilon clustered storage system is composed of three or more nodes.
 Each node is a server integrated with proprietary operating system software called OneFS (based on FreeBSD), which unifies a cluster of nodes into a single shared resource.

 Isilon Systems

 Isilon Systems was a computer hardware and software company founded in 2001 by Sujal Patel and Paul Mikesell, a 1996 graduate of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 It was headquartered in Seattle, Washington.
 It sold clustered file system hardware and software for digital content and other unstructured data to a variety of industries.

 Isilon Systems became a publicly traded company on December 16, 2006.
 By this time, Isilon was selling its products indirectly through a channel partner program that included over 100 resellers and distributors, as well as directly through a field sales force.
 Its customers included NBC Universal, Cedars-Sinai, Kelman Technologies, and Kodak, among others.

 Poor initial performance of the new public company led to management changes in 2007 that brought back founder Sujal Patel as CEO.
 In 2008, details emerged around an internal audit of Isilon System’s financials that led to a restatement of earnings.
 Just before the company would have announced four profitable quarters in a row – the first profitable year in the company’s history – Isilon Systems was acquired by EMC Corporation in November 2010 for $2.25 billion.